NaxeCode/pulse/README.md

   -d '{"symbol":"AAPL","analysisType":"basic"}'
 ```

-That request queues a Redis job on `analysis_jobs`, which is then consumed by the Python worker for analysis and persistence.
+That queues a job on `analysis_jobs`.
+The worker picks it up, runs placeholder analysis logic, and writes results back to Postgres.

-## Data Model
+## Data

-Primary time-series table:
+Primary market table:

 - `market_candles(symbol, ts, open, high, low, close, volume)`

-The table is initialized as a Timescale hypertable.

 Analysis output table:

 - `analysis_results(symbol, analysis_type, computed_at, rsi, sma_20, sma_50)`

+`market_candles` is initialized as a Timescale hypertable.

-## Engineering Notes
+## Notes

-- The frontend calls the backend through [`packages/sdk`](/Users/aladdinali/Development/pulse/ground-platform/packages/sdk), not raw `fetch()` calls spread across the app.
+- The frontend uses the SDK package instead of calling the API directly from every page.
-- The API includes placeholder JWT middleware so auth can be tightened without rewriting the request pipeline.
+- The API currently includes placeholder JWT middleware only.
-- Workers are deliberately isolated from the API process so ingestion and analysis logic can scale independently.
-- Seed candle data is included so the local environment is useful immediately after startup.

-## WIP Direction

-The next phase is not more scaffolding.
-It is deeper product behavior:

-- better analysis workflows and result retrieval
-- Alpaca-backed ingestion paths beyond fallback fetches
-- user/account boundaries
-- execution and paper-trading flows
-- stronger operational visibility across queue, workers, and API
+- The UI is broader than the real backend implementation on purpose.
+The product surface is being laid out first, then the placeholder data gets replaced incrementally.